Bruno Cremer

 Bruno Jean Marie Cremer (6 October 1929 – 7 August 2010) was a French actor best known for portraying Jules Maigret on French television, from 1991 to 2005.

 Origins

-Bruno Cremer was born in Saint-Mandé, Val-de-Marne, in the eastern suburbs of Paris, France.
-His mother, Jeanne Rullaert, a musician, was of Belgian Flemish origin and his father, Georges, was a businessman from Lille who, though born French, had taken out Belgian nationality after the French armed forces refused to accept him for service in the First World War.
+Bruno Cremer was born in Saint-Mandé, Val-de-Marne, in the eastern suburbs of Paris, France to Belgian parents, the youngest of three children in a middle-class family.
+His mother, Jeanne Rullaert, a musician, was of Belgian Flemish origin and his father, Georges, was a businessman from Lille who, though born French, had taken out Belgian nationality after the French armed forces refused to accept him for service in the Second World War.His brother was the physician and academic Georges-Alfred Cremer (1927-2013), a member of the Académie nationale de médecine.
 Bruno himself opted for French nationality when he reached the age of 18.
 His childhood was largely spent in Paris.